gilch/hissp/README.md

 We're not code golfing here; readability still counts.
 But this project has *limited scope*.

-Hissp compiles to an upythonic *functional subset* of Python.
+Hissp compiles to an unpythonic *functional subset* of Python.
 This subset has a direct and easy-to-understand correspondence to the Hissp code, which makes it straightforward to debug, once you understand Hissp.
 But it is definitely not meant to be idiomatic Python.